RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-follow-connections.md

 ![How to follow 1st or 2nd or 3rd+ connections LinkedIn](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/how-to-follow-connections-on-LinkedIn.png)

-## Follow these steps for removing or disconnecting connections
+## Follow these steps for following connections
 1. Click the “**Follow new connections**” button from **Linked Social Toolkit** left menu
 2. Apply search filters to find connections you want to follow
 3. Click the "**Follow**" button